 Leases of residential flats or houses are also usually granted by way of a long lease (99 years plus) and a premium is paid to the developer by the original tenant.
-An additional ground rent of between GBP 100 and GBP 250, (increasing regularly throughout the term of the lease, usually at 25- or 33-year intervals) may also be payable in respect of leases granted before 30 June 2022.
+Ground rent of between GBP 100 and GBP 250 are then reserved, which will increase regularly throughout the term of the lease usually at 25- or 33-year intervals.
+It should be noted that there is considerable legislation relating to residential leases, particularly the sale of the underlying freehold and the administration of service charges.

-There is considerable legislation relating to residential leases, particularly the sale of the underlying freehold and the administration of service charges.
-In recent years, and in an attempt to maximize income from residential leases, many developers adopted the practice of imposing higher levels of initial ground rent combined with rent review mechanisms which result in significant increases on review (generally every 10, 15 or 25 years).
+In recent years, in relation to residential leases and in an attempt to maximize income, many developers have adopted the practice of imposing higher levels of initial ground rent combined with rent review mechanisms which result in significant increases on review (generally every 10, 15 or 25 years).
 On review, the ground rent is usually doubled or increased in line with the retail prices index.